leopoldoagorio/leopoldoagorio/README.md

 ### What am I doing right now?

 🎓  In 2022, I successfully obtained my Master's degree in AI and Robotics (EEMsC, UdelaR), you can read my thesis at [colibri](https://www.colibri.udelar.edu.uy/jspui/handle/20.500.12008/33397?locale=es).
-My team is trying to publish two papers with the results.
+We are trying to publish two papers with the results.

 📚 I am a teacher and researcher in the Systems and Control Department at the Institute of Electrical Engineering ([SyCIIE](https://iie.fing.edu.uy/institucional/departamentos/sistemas-y-control/)).
 My previous work includes projects on Aerial Robotics and Reinforcement Learning.
 Currently I am working on a Data Science project on Electrical Demand Estimation.